-Each of our CCCCD colleges work together to provide professional development opportunities to instructors along their pathway to effective online instruction.
+4CD colleges work together to provide professional development pathways to instructors.

-Enroll in our one-week asynchronous online course covering Canvas basics: navigation, modules, pages, assignments, discussions, quizzes, grades, accessibility, and more.
-This course is useful for on campus, hybrid, and online instructors.
+Enroll in our asynchronous online course covering Canvas basics: navigation, modules, pages, assignments, discussions, quizzes, grades, accessibility, and more.
+This 5 hour, self-paced course is useful for on campus, hybrid, and online instructors.
 Many instructors find the Canvas skills gained in the Beginner's Guide help them complete BEOI - the district-provided course for certification to teach online in our District.

 Did you know?
 Our BEOI course and DVC instructors were featured in the East Bay Times.
 Check out "East Bay college professors take courses to learn how to teach online."